Bayesian Erosion Modeling for inversion of detrital Low-Temperature Thermochronometric ages

 - Overview of running the Bayesian erosion model of Avdeev et al. (2011)

-- Configuring a model for a catchment with code name ANIDT4
+- Configuring a model for a catchment ( ANIDT4)

 - Details about code options (Will be uploaded soon).